typesafehub/conductr-doc/src/main/play-doc/general/Overview.md

 [[images/arch.png]]

-Lightbend ConductR fundamentally consists of the _ConductR_ process; an application that is responsible for deploying components throughout a medium to large networked cluster of machines.
-We see that a medium sized cluster begins at where more than 3 host machines are involved.
+Lightbend ConductR fundamentally consists of the _ConductR_ core and agent processes.
+The core is a system service that is responsible for deploying components throughout a medium to large networked cluster of machines.
+The agent is a system service, isolated from the core, and is the parent process to components that run.
+We see that a medium sized cluster begins at where more than 3 host machines are involved with each machine hosting a core and an agent process.
 ConductR provides a control protocol via HTTP/REST/JSON so that many types of client may communicate with it.

 ### Clients

 Many types of client are possible given HTTP/REST/JSON.
 For developers, an sbt plugin named `sbt-conductr` provides control protocol commands (load, unload, start etc.) for managing the lifecycle of bundles.
 Similarly for operators, a set of command line tools are provided and can be run on Windows and Unix style environments.

-Again for developers, [Lightbend Activator](http://lightbend.com/activator) can also communicate with Lightbend ConductR.
-Activator communicates with sbt via the sbt-server protocol and so all tasks and settings available to the sbt-conductr plugin will be available to Activator.
-Therefore Activator can be used to prepare bundles and publish them to the cluster, or on a local machine for testing.
+Again for developers, sbt can also communicate with Lightbend ConductR.
+Therefore sbt can be used to prepare bundles and publish them to the cluster, or on a local machine for testing.

 ### Bundles

-Lightbend ConductR provides an `sbt-bundle` plugin to produce bundles.
+Lightbend ConductR provides a plugin to produce bundles as part of sbt-conductr.
 The plugin is as an extension of the [sbt-native-packager](https://github.com/sbt/sbt-native-packager#sbt-native-packager) plugin.
 Bundles are `zip` files that are named in accordance with their calculated digest.
 They contain the following files:

 * A bundle descriptor file named `bundle.conf`
 * The files relating to the component under a directory named under the component's name/version combination

-A bundle descriptor file ( _bundle.conf_) contains the following information:
+A bundle descriptor file ( _bundle.conf_) includes the following information:

 * the version of the bundle format
 * the version of the component for human audit purposes